LandonSchropp/dotfiles/readme.md

 # Dotfiles

 This is a guide to setting up my personal development environment.
-It's meant get me up and running as fast as possible on a clean install of OS X.
+It's meant get me up and running as fast as possible on a clean install of macOS.

 ## Prerequisites